afces1/react-native-stateless-form/README.md

 ## What it does

-It implements the most common pattern of mobile form user interaction by convension over configuration.
+It implements the most common pattern of mobile form user interaction by convention over configuration.
 You'll never have to worry again about scrolling and focusing form fields.

 - It uses inline form fields with icons and titles
 - It displays different icons for valid and invalid field values